Never Far Apart

 About the author

 Ellen (Ilonka) Foster was born in Budapest, Hungary, in 1935.
 She immigrated to Canada in 1948.
 Ellen moved to Los Angeles in 1952, where she worked and raised a family.
-Ellen still lives in LA.
+Ellen Foster passed away in 2022.

 After all those terrible years when I so fiercely protected her and she clung to me for love and security, those “wise” social workers separated us, leaving us each to manage on our own in a strange environment.